trynthink/scout/docs/tutorials.rst

 .. _ecm-example-relative-savings:

 An occupant-centered controls ECM :ref:`available for download <ecm-download-relative-savings>`, like all controls ECMs, uses relative savings units.
-It also illustrates several other features discussed in this section, including :ref:`shorthand terms <ecm-features-shorthand>`, :ref:`detailed input specification <ecm-features-detailed-input>`, and the :ref:`add-on measure type <ecm-features-measure-type>`.
+It also illustrates several other features discussed in this section, including :ref:`detailed input specification <ecm-features-detailed-input>`, and the :ref:`add-on measure type <ecm-features-measure-type>`.

 .. ecm-features-energyplus: (CONVERT BACK TO SECTION REFERENCE TAG)